arvinemadi/SFND_Lidar_Obstacle_Detection/README.md

 - Segmentation: Separate road point cloud from the rest of cloud points.
 Left with road and obstacles clouds.
 (RANSAC used)
 - Cluster the obstacle cloud.
 Each object to be assigned to a cluster and a bonding box that shows its range of points.
 (Binary search and KdTree is used)

+Segmentation and clustering can be done using PCL library but for the purpose of this project, these have been implemented separately in ransac3D.h and kdtree3D.h